NSLS-II/aphla/doc/tutorial.rst

 applications.
 Scripts and save pictures in *png*, *jpeg*, *pdf* and *eps* format.

-Since the CAPIs (client APIs) are from requirement analysis of NSLS-II commissioning plan, we can describe those accelerator physics tasks and the related APIs (both client and server).

-A set of API should be provided to allow physicists to fetch data from circular buffer of related sub-system, especially diagnostic instrument, and RF.
-Detailed requirement can be found in [Shencbd]_.

 Software
 -----------

+There are some packages required before using HLA.
+In the following, we will take Debian/Ubuntu Linux as an example to show how to install them.

 ::

-  $ apt-get install mercurial pyqt4-dev-tools
+  $ sudo apt-get install mercurial pyqt4-dev-tools
-  $ apt-get install python-qt4 python-qt4-dev
+  $ sudo apt-get install python-qt4 python-qt4-dev

-By using BNL Debian/Ubuntu repository fron Controls group
+By using BNL Debian/Ubuntu repository fron Controls group, we can install some EPICS tools easily:

 ::